PDX-Rice/NWAPW-Chatbot/README.md

 # NWAPW-Chatbot
-A chatbot made from the NWAPW.
+A chatbot made from the NWAPW worshop.